top of page

 Why I Like This Book:

-• Tells Detroit’s story beyond Motown.
+• It tells Detroit’s story beyond Motown.

-• Raw, loud and unapologetic.
+• It’s raw, loud, and unapologetic.

 Author: Grand Ole Opry insiders